Jackarolax/flyweb/README.md

 ## Key Learnings

 ### 1. Critical Importance of PID Tuning
+    A PID controller is a feedback loop algorithm that automatically corrects the drone's movement to keep it stable.

 A well-tuned PID controller is essential for stable flight and hardware longevity.
 An improperly tuned controller induces high-frequency oscillations, forcing motors to work inefficiently and overheat.
 We observed this firsthand when motors became hot enough to damage their windings during a simple hover.
 Proper tuning allows even smaller motors to perform optimally, preventing thermal damage and maximizing efficiency without unnecessary weight increases.

 ### 2. Significant Amperage Headroom Requirement